Hyperlinking defamatory material a no-go-zone

-What if merely sharing a link to defamatory material on your Facebook page could see you charged with defamation?
-Scary as that proposition may sound, a recent decision of the ACT Supreme Court in Bailey v Bottrill (No 2) ACTSC 167 warns that we all may only be a few inadvertent clicks away from defamation at any point in time.
+Hyperlinking defamatory material on your Facebook page, benign as it may sound, could see you charged with defamation.
+A recent decision of the ACT Supreme Court in Bailey v Bottrill (No 2) ACTSC 167 warns that we all may only be a few inadvertent clicks away from defamation at any point in time.

 In Bailey, the ACT Supreme Court heard an appeal from the ACT Civil and Administrative Tribunal, in which the respondent had brought a claim against the appellant for “sharing” a functioning hyperlink and associated text to her Facebook page that redirected to a YouTube clip containing defamatory material regarding the respondent.
 The nature of the YouTube clip was clearly defamatory.
 It imputed that the respondent was a member of a paedophile group, who used his employment to facilitate paedophilic activities.
 The appellant argued (unsuccessfully) that she was not liable in defamation as she made no contribution to the hyperlink and associated text, as neither were authored by her.
 Accordingly, she argued that her role was no more than “passive” in sharing the link itself.